 “How can omega XL reduce the risk of heart attacks?”
 She responds :

 “30 years of studies have shown the benefits of omega 3s.”
 She goes on to say that ” I recommend Omega XL to all my patients to help protect their hearts, preserve their heart and vascular health.”

-It's quite possible it does help ―since it contains omega 3 fatty acids, like EPA and DHA.
+It's possible it does help ―since it contains omega 3 fatty acids, like EPA and DHA.
 But until somebody tests the product, I don’t feel anybody can say it helps heart disease.

 Just because Omega XL has EPA and DHA does not mean it will work the same way as eating fish appears to.

-Also, notice that this claim is about omega 3 fats (EPA and DHA) and NOT the green lipped mussel.
+Also, notice this claim is about omega 3 fats (EPA and DHA) and NOT the green lipped mussel.

 Later in the infomercial, Dr. McQuillan says Omega XL is “the most potent anti-inflammatory that exists.”
 But, as far as I can tell, there are no studies comparing omega XL to other natural anti-inflammatory supplements.
 Also, if Omega XL is so potent, why did people in several of the studies still need to take acetaminophen?

 Omega XL And Back Pain

 I'm not aware of any Omega XL back pain studies.